Kylie Jenner Called Out For Smoking In Latest Sexy Social Media Posts

 A post shared by Kylie (@kyliejenner) on

-However, it’s not the simple fact Jenner appears to be actually smoking, but the fact she linked being sexy with the act.
+However, it’s not the simple fact that Jenner appears to be actually smoking, but the fact she linked being sexy with the act.

 “I take issue with neither smoking nor sex appeal on their own.
 I do, however, dislike the association between the two.”